Mastercard/creditor-commerce-library-web/README.md

 |Component |                                    	Version                   |
 |----------|----------------------------------------------------------------------|
 | JQuery   |	3.5.1                                                             |
-###### Table 3: Web Creditor Commerce Library – jQuery requirements
+###### Table 3: : Creditor Commerce Library– Optional supporting library jQuery version

-jQuery is used by the Creditor website to perform various operations.
-It should be the first script to be imported in the project. jQuery can be included by printing the following HTML script tag in the parent HTML page in the header section on our project index page.
-This will import jQuery plugin into the project.
+jQuery is used by the Creditor’s website to perform various operations.
+It should be the first script to be imported in the project. jQuery can be imported by including the following HTML script tag in the parent HTML page in the header section on our project index page.
+This will import jQuery plugin into the project

 ```javascript
 	<head>